mingw-w64/mingw-w64/mingw-w64-headers/direct-x/readme.txt

 This is an optional SDK.
 Its license is LGPL and you can obtain the original source by the wine project.
 We base on the released wine-w32api-0.9.14.zip from the wine project.
-For further details on license please read at the wine project.
+For further details on license please read at the wine project and the COPYING.LIB file included here.

 How to install this SDK
 -----------------------